 - Explore Options for a Business Location: Finding the right property is critical.
 FCOED can provide reports of available properties, resources for business incubation and shared office space options.

 - Obtain Proper County and Local Permitting and Zoning Approvals: Verify that the location will be acceptable for your business.
 Find out about additional permits needed depending on the scope of your project.

 - Prepare for Employees: Find out about worker’s compensation, wage and hiring practices and taxes.
 Receive assistance with hiring and training, Remember to look into insurance requirements that may apply to your business.

 - Next Stop – Success: There are other resources to consider as you open your business such as banking, marketing and sales.
-To discuss your project further, please call OED at 301-600-1058.
+To discuss your project further, please call FCOED at 301-600-1058.